Looking for quick ways to make money online? Look no further - here are 10 easy ways to earn some extra cash from your computer.

 For more information on making money through cashback sites, see our guide on how to get paid to shop.

 3. Sell your trash for cash

 You can de-clutter your home while boosting your bank balance by recycling all sorts of things online for cash.
-For instance, you can earn over £100 by recycling your old smartphone at Mobile Phone Xchange (though don’t expect more than a few quid for your old Nokia 3120!).
+For instance, you can earn up to £200 by recycling your old smartphone with O2 Recycle (open to phones from all networks).